 DMV Permit Test Questions Overview

-Regardless of their number, all the DMV permit test questions are based on state driver’s handbooks and manuals that are available on official DMV web-sites (14 states has other name than Department of Motor Vehicle for their departments responsible for driver’s license issue, for example DPS or BMV).
+Regardless of their number, all the DMV permit test questions are based on state driver’s handbooks and manuals that are available on official DMV web-sites (14 states has other names than Department of Motor Vehicle for their departments responsible for driver’s license issue, for example, DPS or BMV).
 Generally, the questions cover:

 - road signs and signals

 - other factors affecting a driver and road situation

 - the state point system and record information

 Where to Find Permit Test Questions and Answers?

 Though DMVs state that all the permit test questions and answers are based on the information from their handbooks and manuals, applicants can hardly be satisfied with this without having a look at the samples.
 Indeed, it would be much easier for the applicants to get prepared to the test and to pass it if they had a list of learner's permit test questions and answers.
 Unfortunately, the best thing they can count on is some review questions and answers in a driver’s handbook or some sample tests given on a DMV web-site.
 No other official information about driving test questions and answers are given, but there is always some way out.

 On the Internet, there are quite a lot of web-resources offering driving test questions and answers to satisfy the needs of the applicants starving for knowledge.
 They can be divided into several groups:

 - amateur web-resources, where users share their knowledge to help each other;